 Directors are elected for one-year terms.
-The following table shows certain information for the directors and executive officers of the general partner upon completion of the transaction.
+The following table shows certain information for the directors and executive officers of the general partner.

 Name Age Position with the General Partner

-Irik P. Sevin(a)(b)(c) Chairman of the Board and Chief Executive Officer
+Irik P. Sevin(a)(b) Chairman of the Board and Chief Executive Officer

-William G. Powers, Jr.(b) Executive Vice PresidentHeating Oil and Member of the Office of President
+William G. Powers, Jr 45 Executive Vice PresidentHeating Oil and Member of the Office of President

 Joseph P. Cavanaugh 61 Executive Vice PresidentPropane and Member of the Office of President

 George Leibowitz 62 Treasurer

 Richard F. Ambury 42 Vice President

 James Bottiglieri 43 Vice President

-Audrey L. Sevin 73 Secretary
+Audrey L. Sevin 73 Secretary and Director

 Thomas J. Edelman 48 Director

-Paul Biddelman(c) 53 Director
+Paul Biddelman(b) 53 Director

-Wolfgang Traber(a) 54 Director
+Wolfgang Traber(a) 55 Director

+William P. Nicoletti(c) 53 Director

-(a) Member of the Compensation Committee
+- (a) Member of the Compensation Committee

-(b) Member of the Management Committee

-(c) Member of the Distribution Committee
+- (b) Member of the Distribution Committee

-(d) Member of the Audit Committee
+- (c) Member of the Audit Committee

-Irik P. Sevin has been the Chairman of the board of directors of Star Gas Corporation since December 1993.
+Irik P. Sevin has been the Chairman of the board of directors of Star Gas LLC since March 1999 and the Chairman of the board of directors of Star Gas Corporation since December 1993.
 Mr. Sevin has been a director of Petro since its organization in October 1983 and Chairman of the Board of Petro since January 1993.
-Mr. Sevin has been President of Petro, Inc. (a predecessor of Petro) since November 1979 and was President of Petro from 1983 through January 1997.
+Mr. Sevin has been President of Petro, Inc. (a predecessor of Petro) since November 1979 and was President of Petro from 1983 through January

+1997.
 Mr. Sevin was an associate in the investment banking division of Kuhn Loeb & Co. and then Lehman Brothers Kuhn Loeb Incorporated from February 1975 to December 1978.

-William G. Powers, Jr. has been a director of Star Gas Corporation since December 1997.
+William G. Powers, Jr. has been Executive Vice President-Heating Oil and Member of the Office of President of Star Gas LLC since March 1999 and a director of Star Gas Corporation since December 1997.
 Mr. Powers has been President of Petro since December 1997.
 Mr. Powers was President of Star Gas Corporation from December 1993 through November 1997.
 Prior to joining Star Gas Corporation, he was employed by Petro from 1984 to 1993 where he served in various capacities, including Regional Operations Manager and Vice President of Acquisitions.
 He has participated in over 90 acquisitions for Petro.
 From 1977 to 1983, he was employed by The Augsbury Corporation, a company engaged in the wholesale and retail distribution of fuel oil and gasoline throughout New York and New England and served as Vice President of Marketing and Operations.

-Joseph P. Cavanaugh has been President and Chief Executive Officer of Star Gas Corporation since December 1997.
-Mr. Cavanaugh was Senior Vice President--Safety and Compliance of Petro from January 1993 through November 1997.
+Joseph P. Cavanaugh has been Executive Vice President-Propane and Member of the Office of President of Star Gas LLC since March 1999 and President and Chief Executive Officer of Star Gas Propane since March 1999 and of Star Gas Corporation since December 1997.
+Mr. Cavanaugh was Senior Vice President-Safety and Compliance of Petro from January 1993 through November 1997.
 From October 1985 to January 1993, Mr. Cavanaugh was Vice President of Petro.
 Mr. Cavanaugh was Controller of Petro, Inc. from 1973 to 1993 and of Petro from its organization until 1994.
 Mr. Cavanaugh has also taken an active role in assisting our management with the development of safety/compliance programs, assisting with acquisitions and their later integration into Star Gas Partners.